puppetlabs/iac/_lifeofinternatpuppet/post_41.md

 I also added another page link called 'Show and Tell Schedule' within the New Start Guide under the section called 'Useful Reading Materials'
 Check the new comments in this [ticket](https://tickets.puppetlabs.com/browse/IAC-1626) This ticket will be reopened again in the future to add some more links in the 'Useful Reading Materials' section.

 I have also raised a ticket with IT support to unarchive a page called 'un-approved process page' as my team didn't have sufficient permissions to do this action.
 The Google doc was also updated with the latest comments.
 The content of the [existing ticket](https://tickets.puppetlabs.com/browse/IAC-1644) was updated to reflect the new changes for example the title, acceptance criteria and description were updated.
 I will work on this ticket once the page is unarchived.
-The ticket raised to IT support was also shared with my manager Norman for tracking purposes.

 I also worked on creating a new page in the IAC Confluence Wiki called 'IAC Community Day' I enjoyed writing content for this page and this [ticket](https://tickets.puppetlabs.com/browse/IAC-1643) is currently under review so that the team can provide any feedback for further improvements.